 Today in our country, more than 40 lacs of milk producers provide more than 1 crore kilo milk to one and a half lakhs of co-operative dairies.
 Around 180 district co-operative units process this milk and then 22 state market sells this milk.
 There are more than 5000 wholesale dealers in Amul’s network.
 Somewhere around seven lacs sell shop sell Amul’s products and Amul has more 8000 own parlors.

 15,000 crores of the Indian milk market, Amul has 15% of share and around 37% share in 900 crore’s ice-cream market.
-Amul’s goal is to cross 30,000 crores (6.7 million dollars) turnover mark till the year 2020.
+Amul’s goal is to cross the 30,000 crores (6.7 million dollars) turnover mark by the year 2020.
 The name Amul itself came from the Sanskrit word ‘Amulya’.
-The company’s branding it top notch and the famous ‘utterly butterly’ advertisement was so rich and popular that Amul made a Guinness book of the world record of the longest-running advertising campaign.
-The remarkable thing about all these is Amul only spend it’s 1 percent of income behind advertising while it’s competitors spend almost 7-8 percent.
+The company’s branding is top-notch and the famous ‘utterly butterly advertisement was so rich and popular that Amul made a Guinness book of the world record of the longest-running advertising campaign.
+The remarkable thing about all these is Amul only spends 1 percent of its income on advertising while its competitors spend almost 7-8 percent.

 Interesting fact about Amul is, Bollywood film ‘Manthan’ released in the year of 1976 was produced by five lac farmers of Gujarat.
 All of them collected two rupees each and produced the film.
 This was the first time in history that farmers produced any film.
 Shyam Benegal and Dr. Kurien were the screenplay writer of the film.
 The film was such a success on the box-office and won many awards too.